-19 Adorable Korean Terms of Endearment and Nicknames for Your Loved Ones (Audio Included!)
+40 Korean Terms of Endearment for Your Loved Ones [with Audio]

-Picking up your Korean partner or friend’s native language is a sure way to get closer to them—and that might include learning Korean terms of endearment!
+Picking up your Korean partner or friend’s native language is a sure way to get closer to them—and that includes learning Korean terms of endearment of course!

-Or, maybe you and your loved ones aren’t even remotely connected to Korea, but you just want to find some nicknames that are a little more unique than “cupcake,” “munchkin” or “sugar.”
+Even if you and your loved ones aren’t even remotely connected to Korea, you might want to find some creative nicknames that are a little more unique than “cupcake,” “munchkin” or “sugar.”

 I’m not here to judge!
-I’m just here to teach you some adorable Korean nicknames.
+I’m just here to teach you some adorable Korean terms of endearment.

 Contents